1. Introduction

 2. User Interface

-There are four screens that can be accessed using the sidebar: Node List, Configuration Comparison, Port Sweep, and Transaction History.
+There are six screens that can be accessed using the sidebar: Node List, Configuration Comparison, Port Sweep, Transaction History, Queue, and Transactions List.

 sidebar